White sands, vast horizons and unfettered access to wildlife

-Top three things to do in the Falklands
+Top three things to do in the Falkland Islands

 There are many wonderful experiences to be had on these remote islands.
-For further inspiration take a look at the trip ideas put together by our trusted local experts at the foot of this page, but in the meantime here are our top three things to do in the Falklands.
+For further inspiration take a look at the trip ideas put together by our trusted local experts, but in the meantime here are our top three things to do in the Falklands.

 Learn about the 1982 Falklands War

 You would be forgiven for forgetting that these peaceful islands were once the centre of a politically-heated war between Great Britain and Argentina, but as you explore the islands you will spot remnants of this bitter exchange.
 Discreet memorials and wrecked battle ships can be seen scattered across the archipelago and The Historic Dockyard Museum in Stanley has (amongst others) a wonderfully informative exhibit to fill you in on the subject.